4 ways to use coconut oil for dogs (and cats!)

 Chances are you’ve heard about the health benefits of coconuts.
 Coconut oil, flour, milk and water have flooded grocery store shelves promising everything from weight loss to reducing wrinkles.
 Coconut has also made its way into pet products.
 While pet-specific research on coconut oil is scarce, I’d like to share with you some of the top ways I’ve been using coconut products in my pet patients.

-What makes coconut oil special?
+What makes it special?

 Lauric acid has been used to aid in weight loss, help lower cholesterol and prevent heart disease.
 It’s also been used for skin care and to treat viral infections (including influenza), yeast infections and fever blisters.

 In pets, coconut oil has been used to treat a wide variety of medical conditions including skin infections, inflammatory bowel disease (IBD), to fight infections and as an immune booster.
 The latest claim is that it and other MCT’s may help improve cognitive function in aging dogs.
 So how do I use the oil in my patients?